ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-resizing.md

 The image resize feature lets you change the width of images in your content.
 It is implemented by the {@link module:image/imageresize~ImageResize} plugin.

-## Enabling image resizing

-The image resize feature is enabled by default in the {@link installation/getting-started/predefined-builds#document-editor document editor build} only.
-In order to enable it in other builds, you need to load the {@link module:image/imageresize~ImageResize} plugin.
-Read more in the {@link features/images-resizing#installation installation} section.

 ## Methods to resize images

 The editor offers different ways to resize images either by using "resize handles" or by using dedicated UI components &mdash; either a dropdown or standalone buttons.